Doron-Katzir/Deep_Learning/EX1/README.md

 * WeightDecay.pt
 * BatchNorm.pt

 4\. runs - TensorBoard logging directory.
+To use TensorBoard type:

+tensorboard --logdir runs

+in terminal from the directory.